ONCOFAIR/FHIR-ImplementationGuide-Article/input/pagecontent/test.md

 This server also support [CQL operations](https://cql.hl7.org/).

 ### Test cases
-A list of test cases available for this ig is avalaible on [Gazelle](https://interop.esante.gouv.fr/gazelle/testing/testsDefinition/testsList.seam?testStatus=1).
+A list of test cases available for this ig is avalaible on [Gazelle](https://interop.esante.gouv.fr/gazelle/testing/testsDefinition/testsList.seam?testStatus=1) with the "Test Type" set to "preparatory".

 ### FHIR Validator